specifysystems/lmpy/_sphinx_config/tutorial/data_cleaning.rst

 Reading a Darwin Core Archive File
 ==================================
-Read a Darwin Core Archive file.
+Read a :term:`Darwin Core Archive<DWCA>` file.
 The file is assumed to be valid and metadata will be pulled from the 'meta.xml' file contained within the zip file.

 See: `PointDwcaReader <../autoapi/lmpy/point/index.html#lmpy.point.PointDwcaReader>`_